-Health benefits provider Anthem, through a number of subsidiaries, provides health coverage to more than 40 million members in the US.
+Health benefits provider Anthem, through a number of subsidiaries, provides health coverage to approximately 41 million members in the US.
 One of the nation's largest health insurers, Anthem is a Blue Cross and Blue Shield Association licensee in more than a dozen states (where it operates as Anthem, Empire, and BCBS) and provides non-BCBS plans under the Unicare, Amerigroup, CareMore, Simply Healthcare, HealthSun, HealthLink, and other brands in more than 25 states.
 Plans include PPO, HMO, POS, indemnity, and hybrid plans offered to employers, individuals, and Medicare and Medicaid recipients.
 Anthem also provides administrative services to self-insured groups, as well as specialty insurance.

 Anthem operates through three segments: Government Business, Commercial and Specialty Business, and Other.

 The Government Business segment, accounting for about 60% of Anthem's total revenue, provides Medicare Advantage, Medicare Part D, supplemental, special needs, and dual-eligibility plans, as well as Medicaid and Children's Health Insurance Programs (CHIP) coverage.
 The segment's National Government Services unit acts as a Medicare contractor in some regions.
 The segment also includes services related to the Federal Employee Program.